 There is a huge range of roles in the industry, meaning that there is something for everyone, whether you want a client-facing, developmental role or a more back-office, technical or research-driven position.
 What links all of these roles is a strong set of soft skills, including:

 Language skills can be an important part of the skills mix, particularly if you are interested in working in the London Market, the world’s leading international insurance and reinsurance marketplace.

 Different roles require different balances of knowledge and skills but typically employers will be looking for a high standard of numeracy and written English, self-motivation, drive, ambition and confidence and a good presentation style if the role is to involve dealing with clients.
 A willingness to socialise and network is often needed and a commitment to undertaking relevant qualifications in addition to the demands of a busy job is essential.

-A detailed knowledge of pensions is not expected initially, but an awareness of relevant social and financial issues will demonstrate a keen interest in the area and a willingness to learn.
+A detailed knowledge of insurance is not expected initially, but an awareness of relevant social and financial issues will demonstrate a keen interest in the area and a willingness to learn.

 How long does it take to qualify?